How To Cook Quails’ Eggs And Some Ideas For What To Do With Them

 - Feeling exotic and have unfettered access to specialist Japanese food shops?
 Try wasabi devilled quails’ eggs.
 Gouge out the egg yolks mix with mayonnaise, wasabi, and garnish with either chives – or feeling even more exotic – with wasabi tobiko and lemon zest.
-Go here to see a picture and find out more – it looks amazing.
 Go here to find out what exactly wasabi tobiko is.

 This post is dedicated to Edward Goodall.